-Alternatively, a site which is believed to be as inappropriate can be checked/reported to Sophos.
+In addition, a site which is believed to be as inappropriate can be checked/reported to Sophos.

-Content and Web filters are great tools to protect pupils from getting onto malicious websites.
-It blocks inappropriate content by either IP address of the website or by URL.
-It does not block 'keywords'.
+Content and Web filters are crucial tools to protect pupils from getting onto malicious websites.
+They block inappropriate content via either IP address of the website or by URL.
+They do not block 'keywords'.
 See examples below:

-- 1) If a website www.xyz.com hosts inappropriate content it will either be blocked because it is pre-defined in a certain category on Sophos XG or it has been blocked explicitly by the Manor IT staff. - If someone at the Manor types in a rude phrase in Google or any other search engine, then the results would still be displayed but the actual website would get blocked.
+- 1) If a website hosts inappropriate content it will either be blocked because it is pre-defined in a certain category on Sophos XG or it has been blocked explicitly by The Manor IT staff. - If someone at the Manor types in an inappropriate phrase in Google or any other search engine, then the results would still be displayed but the actual website would get blocked.